gflohr/Parse-Kayak/lib/Parse/Kalex.md

 See `perldoc perlre` for more information.
 Just imagine that instead of `~PATTERN` you would have written `$variable =~ mPATTERN`.

+## (?x:pattern)

+The `x` flag is currently not recognized by kalex.
+If you use it inside a regular [pattern](#pattern), the pattern will still end at the first whitespace character that is not escaped or outside of a character class.

+Inside [multi-line patterns](#multi-line-patterns) it works as expected.

+## (?n:pattern)

+The `n` modifier introduced in Perl 5.22 is currently not recognized.
+It will mess up the match counting and fixup of backreferences.
+Do not use it!

 # HOW THE INPUT IS MATCHED